ipekdursun/Opt-maint-population-heterogen/README.md

 ## Age-based Maintenance under Population Heterogeneity: Optimal Exploration and Exploitation

-Data and codes for the paper Age-Based Maintenance under Population Heterogeneity: Optimal Exploration and Exploitation, Dursun, Ipek and Akçay, Alp and van Houtum, Geert-Jan,  (2021).
+Data and codes for the paper Age-Based Maintenance under Population Heterogeneity: Optimal Exploration and Exploitation, Dursun, İpek and Akçay, Alp and van Houtum, Geert-Jan,  (Available online 25 November 2021), In-Press, European Journal of Operational Research
-The preprint version of this paper is available at SSRN: https://ssrn.com/abstract=3871676 or http://dx.doi.org/10.2139/ssrn.3871676
+The online open-access version of this paper is available at https://www.sciencedirect.com/science/article/pii/S0377221721009899?via%3Dihub
 ## Introduction
 Inside of this repository you can find:
 - *The data generated for the experimnents in the paper.*